 - Several spots: Choose several spots to park your van, so that you won’t park at the same spot all the time.
 If you keep parking at the same place and people there do not know you, it may raise suspicion.
 People may call security or the police on you.
 When you park at several places, people don’t notice you that easily.

 - Camping sites: You can park your van in dedicated camp sites without worrying about any legal issues or troubles.
+If these camp sites have very limited or no facilities, this is known as boondocking, and you will mostly have to rely on yourself.

 - Truck stops and rest areas: Usually, truck stops and rest areas will allow you to park your camper overnight.